Truss insists on tax cuts not ‘handouts’ to help families amid spiralling prices

 The Tory leadership hopeful said her plans could avert a downturn.

-Liz Truss has insisted tax cuts, not “handouts”, would help people with the cost-of-living crisis while her rival Rishi Sunak warned there was “no hope” the Tories would win the next election unless they get inflation under control.
+Liz Truss has insisted tax cuts, not “handouts”, would help people with the cost-of-living crisis, an approach branded as “wrong” by her rival Rishi Sunak.

 Ms Truss said she would go ahead with vast tax cuts if she becomes prime minister, despite concerns they would further drive up rising prices.